rawcsav/Hinterview/readme.md

 # Hinterview - AI Interview Assistant

-Hinterview is a powerful tool designed to transcribe, process, and provide insights for interview-related queries using OpenAI's capabilities.

 ## Features

 - Audio Transcription with Whisper ASR: Quickly transcribe interview audio segments in real-time using OpenAI's powerful Whisper ASR system.